hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 ---

 However, for hikes during the summer you can also take a very simple and light headlamp rather the Petzl Nao Plus.
 However, it's easier to navigate with a stronger headlamp (e.g. in the forest) as you can see further.

-We have not tested all the headlamps but those are our favorites if we were to buy a new headlamp.
-The links on this site contain affiliate links.
-If you purchase through the links you help support our blog. <a href="http://www.hikeventures.com/about/" target="_blank">Here</a> you can read on who we are.

 ---